See ball, hit ball

 A streak of White Lightning hit Bloemfontein.
 In his pomp Allan Donald, the first South African to take 300 Test wickets, was a marvellously athletic, irresistibly hostile fast bowler who also gave sterling service to Warwickshire.
 His values were rooted in an age where opponents sledged hard and then met for a beer at the close, and few who witnessed his ferocious duel with Mike Atherton at Trent Bridge in 1998 will forget it.
 He was a bowler who lived for the challenges offered by the very best (he dismissed Brian Lara six times in only eight Test innings) although he never got the better of Australia - he was the man who was run out at the end of that traumatic World Cup semi-final in 1999 - and his career slowly petered out as injuries took their toll.

 The day when it all finally came together with the bat for Wasim Akram.
 In the first Test against Zimbabwe in Sheikhupura he pounded a monumental unbeaten 257, the highest score by a No. 8 in Tests.
 It included 12 sixes, beating the record previously held by Wally Hammond, who hit 10 in his 336 in Auckland in 1932-33.
-Wasim also added a Test-record 323 for the eighth wicket in a chalk-and-cheese partnership with Saqlain Mushtaq, who took 359 balls (only four fewer than Wasim) over his 79.
+Wasim also added what was then a Test-record 323 for the eighth wicket in a chalk-and-cheese partnership with Saqlain Mushtaq, who took 359 balls (only four fewer than Wasim) over his 79.
 Not entirely surprisingly, the match ended in a draw.

 Birth of a batsman who in his prime haunted the dreams of spin bowlers the world over.
 Navjot Sidhu had an unusual block-block-block-thwack method that lent itself to slowly compiled, boundary-laden centuries.
 Against Sri Lanka in Lucknow in 1992-93 he made 124 off 223 balls, but the innings included eight sixes and nine fours - take those away and he made 40 off 206 balls.
 He could stonewall when the situation demanded (his 201 in Trinidad in 1996-97 took more than 11 hours) but he was also a master of the calculated assault.
 He set the tone for England's disastrous Indian tour of 1992-93 by smashing John Emburey for nine sixes, all over long-on, before the international matches had even begun, and he took Shane Warne to the cleaners in 1997-98.
 A popular and extremely eccentric TV commentator in his second career, he was also found guilty on homicide charges in an incident dating to 1988, before the Supreme Court of India stayed the three-year conviction.